qlik-oss/sn-gh-workflows/README.md

       release: ${{ inputs.release || false}}
       api_specification_path: path-to-spec-file
       monorepo: true # Only when setting up a monorepository
-      package_manager: pnpm # pnpm is the default since v2
 ```

 This will trigger a build for pull requests to main, every new commit on main and manually by the user.